useInsertionEffect

 useInsertionEffect(setup, dependencies?)

-Call useInsertionEffect to insert styles before any effects fire that may need to read layout:
+Call useInsertionEffect to insert styles before any Effects fire that may need to read layout:

 import { useInsertionEffect } from 'react';